-This Annual Drinking Water Quality Report for calendar year 2020 is designed to inform you about your drinking water quality.
+This Annual Drinking Water Quality Report for calendar year 2022 is designed to inform you about your drinking water quality.
 Our goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.
 The quality of your drinking water must meet state and federal requirements administered by the Virginia Department of Health (VDH).

-If you have questions about this report, please contact the Radford Army Ammunition Plant.
+If you have questions about this report, please contact Claire Powell at the Radford Army Ammunition Plant at claire.h.powell@baesystems.com or (540) 529-5867.
 Advance notification will be given if we have any public meetings to discuss decisions on water treatment issues that affect water quality.